Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/copy_location.rst

 used to create this animation.

-Furthermore you can also animate a few properties of each constraint using animation curves: e.g you can animate the *Influence* of a constraint.
+Furthermore you can also animate a few properties of each constraint using animation curves: e.g. you can animate the *Influence* of a constraint.
 It is used to first stick the camera to the "moon", then to the "earth", and finally to nothing, using two *Copy Location* constraints with *Offset* set.